Predictive Soil Mapping with R book

 This book is available as Open Access publication which is important distinction from other similar rmarkdown-based books:

-- The authors remain copyright / in this case: all content of the book is available under the Creative Commons Attribution-ShareAlike License,
+- The authors keep copyright / in this case: all content of the book is available under the Creative Commons Attribution-ShareAlike License,

 - Book costs are about 2–3 times smaller than similar books published through large commercial publishers,